-So a reflection of a true engagement of a relationship that’s based on restoring, the restoration of the [Maori language], our authority as people.
+So a reflection of a true engagement of a relationship that’s based on restoring, the restoration of the Mana, our authority as people [as equals].

 Now whether that will continue, I don’t know, but that was what I was working on.
 Ask Mike, ‘Got some money there to help us do that?’
-You know, that could be the space out of which — we’ve got to set some precedents.
+You know, that could be the space out of which we move forward [beyond legislation] – we’ve got to set some precedents.
 And if we can set some really good international precedents, like Te Papa has done in some spaces, this would be important.

-But the museum becomes the vehicle, rather than the antagonist, that’s having to capitulate to indigenous pressure under the concept repatriation.
+The museum [needs to] become the vehicle, rather than the antagonist, having to capitulate to Indigenous pressure under the concept repatriation.
 So that’s kind of where I hope we go.

 QUESTION: Thanks.
 Hi Paul.
 Thank you very much for a great talk.
 I’ve listened today to a number of people picking up on this point around healing and reconciliation, and you kind of crystallising that in many ways in terms of restoration and relationships.